Did reports of side effects contribute to drop in bone drug use?

 After that, use of the drugs plunged by more than 50 percent between 2008 and 2012.

-Even though a decline makes sense, given the negative publicity, “the magnitude of the decrease was surprising,” said senior study author Timothy Bhattacharyya, a researcher at the National Institutes of Health.
+Even though a decline makes sense, given the negative publicity, “the magnitude of the decrease was surprising,” said senior study author Timothy Battacharyya, a researcher at the National Institutes of Health.

 “Osteoporosis remains a huge problem and I see people with preventable fractures every day,” he said by email.
 “Bisphosphonates are effective, and the safety risks are low.”